whizsid/whizsid.github.io/blog/posts/generate_php_api_client_1.md

-# Generate a PHP REST API client for a OpenAPI specification (PART-1)
+# Generate a PHP REST API client for an OpenAPI specification (PART-1)

 Nowadays most of Software Developers developing API clients by manual methods.
 Such as copy-paste and coding.
 It wasting more useful time.